 - have Type 2 diabetes mellites

-- have otherwise been determined to be high-risk by my licensed healthcare provider
+- have otherwise been determined to be high-risk by their licensed healthcare provider

 - encouraging employers to provide reasonable work accommodations for employees who:

-- care for or reside with an individual who are at risk of severe illness from COVID-19
+- care for or reside with an individual who is at risk of severe illness from COVID-19

 - are facing childcare needs when schools are closed or online